carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 ~~~
 {: .language-python}

 The argument `out_shape` specifies the shape of the output grid in pixel units, while `transform` represents the projection from pixel space to the projected coordinate space.
 We also need to specify the fill value for pixels that are not contained within a polygon in our shapefile, which we do with `fill = 0`.
-It's important to pick a fill value that is not the same as any values already defined in `gewascode` or else we won't distinguish between this zone and the background.
+It's important to pick a fill value that is not the same as any value already defined in `gewascode` or else we won't distinguish between this zone and the background.

-We convert the output of the `rasterio.features.rasterize` function, which generates a numpy array `np.ndarray`, to `xarray.DataArray`:
+We convert the output of the `rasterio.features.rasterize` function, which generates a numpy array `np.ndarray`, to `xarray.DataArray` which will be used further:
 ~~~
 field_cropped_raster_xarr = xr.DataArray(field_cropped_raster)
 ~~~